wookidooki/Flight-Search-Engine/README.md

 The assignment must be made in one of the common front-end frameworks: React, Angular or Vue.
 There are no requirements with regard to the look & feel.

+I build the assignment with React.js

+Here is a live version: https://mellow-donut-235230.netlify.app/